Larrousse LH94

-Concept
+Concept and development

-The LH94 was designed by Larrousse UK, a fifteen-strong component of the team based in Bicester, England and owned by Robin Herd.
+The LH94 was designed by Larrousse UK, a fifteen-strong component of the team based in Bicester, England, and owned by Robin Herd.
 It was based around the monocoque of the previous year's LH93 chassis.
 The front suspension of the LH94 remained unchanged from the previous year, although the team changed its damper supplier from Bilstein to Penske.
 The car was also more structurally rigid than the LH93.